Trade License (Živnostenský List) or Company (SRO) ?

 - An SRO can attract external capital in exchange for shares,

 - An SRO is able to pay dividends (interesting for high-income individuals),

 - An SRO has a more professional image than 'just a živnostenký list',

-- An SRO has limited liability. *
+- An SRO has no longer limited liability. *

 * This means that with a živnostenský list you are responsible with your entire private capital, but with an SRO your liability is only the amount of shares you've put in.
 Note that since 2014, directors can be held responsible with their private capital in case of misconduct / purposely poor business behaviour.

 Formation / Registration CostsThere is a large difference in setup costs:

 Registering a živnostensý list costs about 7.500 CZK whereas forming an SRO quickly costs 30.000 CZK.